 My second field of research concerns the politics of cultural production, with an emphasis on the British theatre industry and British arts funding and policy developments.
-I am currently leading the AHRC-funded research network, Incubate- Propagate, which seeks, in partnership with Arts funding bodies, emerging artists and independent producers, to explore how platforms for artist development might be extended and diversified to increase access routes into the profession for non-graduate theatre-makers.
+I was PI on the AHRC-funded research network, Incubate- Propagate, which examined, in partnership with Arts funding bodies, emerging artists and independent producers, how platforms for artist development might be extended and diversified to increase access routes into the profession for non-graduate theatre-makers.
 Following the workshops that took place in Leeds, London and Glasgow (2018-19) I co-edited the special journal issue, Artist Development: Class, Diversity and Exclusion (2020), with contributions from the project participants and beyond.

 - 2018, Incubate-Propagate, AHRC Research Network Grant (PI), £36,345

 - 2012, The Pool Game, Arts Council England, £17,900